seattlecraig/EnhancedCompass/readme.md

 # EnhancedCompass

-> **Transform your Minecraft compass into a powerful structure-finding tool with real-time distance tracking!**
+> **Transform your Minecraft compass into a powerful structure and biome finding tool with real-time distance tracking!**

 [![Server Type](https://img.shields.io/badge/Server-Paper%20%2F%20Spigot-orange)](https://papermc.io/)
 [![Minecraft Version](https://img.shields.io/badge/Minecraft-1.19%2B-brightgreen)](https://www.minecraft.net/)
 [![Java Version](https://img.shields.io/badge/Java-17%2B-blue)](https://adoptium.net/)
 [![License](https://img.shields.io/badge/License-Custom-red)]()

-EnhancedCompass is a feature-rich Minecraft plugin that supercharges the vanilla compass, allowing players to point their compass to **any structure** in the game—villages, ancient cities, strongholds, End cities, and more!
-Best of all, when you hold your compass, a **boss bar** displays the structure name and real-time distance as you travel.
+EnhancedCompass is a feature-rich Minecraft plugin that supercharges the vanilla compass, allowing players to point their compass to **any structure** or **any biome** in the game—villages, ancient cities, strongholds, End cities, dark forests, cherry groves, and more!
+Best of all, when you hold your compass, a **boss bar** displays the target name and real-time distance as you travel.

 ---

 ## ✨ Features at a Glance

 🎯 **Point to Any Structure** - Find villages, temples, strongholds, ancient cities, bastions, End cities, and every other structure in Minecraft
+🌲 **Point to Any Biome** - Find dark forests, cherry groves, mushroom fields, deep dark, and every other biome
-📏 **Real-Time Distance Display** - Boss bar shows structure name and distance, updating every 0.5 seconds
+📏 **Real-Time Distance Display** - Boss bar shows target name and distance, updating every 0.5 seconds
 🌍 **Multi-Dimension Support** - Works seamlessly in Overworld, Nether, and End
 🔍 **Smart Generic Searches** - Use `village` to find any village type, or `anything` to find the nearest structure of any kind
 💾 **Persistent Targets** - Your compass remembers your target even after logout or server restart
-⚙️ **Highly Configurable** - Whitelist structures per dimension, set search radius, blacklist worlds
+⚙️ **Highly Configurable** - Whitelist structures and biomes per dimension, set search radius, blacklist worlds
 🔐 **Permission-Based** - Fine-grained permission system for access control
 🎨 **Beautiful UI** - Colored boss bars with Adventure API text components
-⌨️ **Tab Completion** - Full auto-completion for all commands and structure names
+⌨️ **Tab Completion** - Full auto-completion for all commands, structure names, and biome names
 🔄 **Hot Reload** - Configuration changes without server restart
 📖 **Comprehensive Documentation** - Detailed guides for players, admins, and developers